-The "underground economy" is a term that refers to those individuals and businesses that deal in cash and/or use other schemes to conceal their activities and their true tax liability from government licensing, regulatory and taxing agencies.
-Underground economy is also referred to as tax evasion, tax fraud, cash pay, tax gap, payments underthe-table and off-the-books.
-When businesses operate in the underground economy, they gain an unfair competitive advantage over businesses that comply with the law because they do not pay workers' compensation and state and federal payroll taxes.
-To address this, the EDD, in partnership with several other governmental agencies, follows up on leads and conducts on-site inspections of businesses throughout the state.
-Visit EDD Underground Economy Operations (UEO) programs (edd.ca.gov/payroll_taxes/underground_economy_operations.htm) to learn more.
+The "underground economy" refers to those individuals and businesses that deal in cash and/or use other schemes to conceal their activities and their true tax liability from government licensing, regulatory, and taxing agencies.
+The underground economy is also referred to as tax evasion, tax fraud, cash pay, tax gap, payments under-the-table and off-the-books.
+When businesses operate in the underground economy, they gain an unfair advantage over businesses that comply with the law because they do not pay workers' compensation and state and federal payroll taxes.
+The EDD, in partnership with several other governmental agencies, follows leads and conducts on-site inspections of businesses throughout the state.
+Visit EDD Underground Economy Operations (UEO) programs (edd. ca.gov/payroll\taxes/underground\economy\operations.htm) to learn more.

-To report businesses that are paying workers undocumented cash payments, failing to carry workers' compensation insurance, or not complying with labor and licensing laws, please download and complete an Underground Economy Operations Lead Referral/Complaint Form (DE 660 in English or DE 660/S in Spanish) (PDF) (edd.ca.gov/pdf_pub_ctr/de660.pdf)/(edd.ca.gov/pdf_pub_ctr/de660s.pdf) or contact the UEO at:
+To report businesses that are paying workers undocumented cash payments, failing to carry workers' compensation insurance, or not complying with labor and licensing laws, please download and complete an Underground Economy Operations Lead Referral/Complaint Form (DE 660 in English or DE 660/S in Spanish) (PDF) (edd.ca.gov/pdf\pub\ctr/de660.pdf)/(edd.ca.gov/pdf\pub\ctr/de660s.pdf) or contact the UEO at: